January 1, 2017:

 I will get to hunt general deer and turkeys at least in Wyoming this year, but I will also apply for Type 1 elk, Type 1 pronghorn antelope, and Type 3 whitetail deer.
 If all my draw plans fail I might get a general bull tag to fill the void.

 I decided to go with a blacked-out Hoyt Pro Defiant 34.
-I might add orange accents later on when I have an extra $65.
-I was planning on going with the new Buckskin color but I hated the rough texture.
+I was planning on going with the new Buckskin color, but I hated the rough texture.
 I bought a black Hoyt two piece quiver that will hold six arrows.
 I will keep my five pin Spot Hogg sight, and I am hopeful that I will be able to use my current arrow rest.
 If not, I will probably explode the piggy bank and put on a Hamskea Hybrid Pro Hunter arrow rest.

 My old bow is a Hoyt Alphamax 32 which I will be giving to my brother-in-law who just started hunting.
 It was a good bow, but it was too short.
 I really like the Pro Defiant 34 because it has a very smooth draw cycle and shoots like a 37-inch bow.
 My favorite Hoyt bow was a MagnaTec with a 37-inch axle-to-axle.

 Here we go again applying for hunts in Utah.
 Actually, I only applied for one hunt in Utah.
 I applied for the rifle buck deer tag on the Henry Mountains, but my odds of drawing that permit are as close to zero as you can statistically possible.
 I purchased bonus points for elk and mountain goats.
 I chose to get a new bow rather than spend $800 on an elk or $1,500 on a mountain goat this year in Utah.
 I will have 16 elk and 14 mountain goat points next year.